USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 set ModVadv   = vadv/yamo
 ```
 ## 6.6 Horizontal Diffusion
+Horizontal diffusion is implemented with a single eddy diffusion algorithm that is based on local wind deformation and is scaled to the grid cell size.
+The horizontal eddy diffusivity is assumed to be uniform but dependent on the grid resolution of the model.
+This diffusivity is larger for a higher-resolution run where the numerical diffusion due to the advection process is smaller.

 ## 6.7 Vertical Diffusion

 ### 6.7.1 Dry Deposition - m3dry
 ### 6.7.2 Dry Depostion - STAGE

 ## 6.8 Emissions

 CMAQ introduces emissions of trace gases and aerosols from a variety of important sources (e.g. electric generating utilities, vehicles, fires, trees, dust storms, farms, etc.).
 Some emissions are applied in the surface layer of the model grid, while others are applied at higher altitudes if, for example, they originate from point source like an elevated stack, or a large forest fire.
 Many sources that are related to local meteorology may be calculated online in CMAQ.
 However, most sources, especially anthropogenic ones, are preprocessed using software like the Sparse Matrix Operator Kerner Emissions (SMOKE) Modeling System.
 Once these external tools have calculated the offline emissions, they may merge them into larger aggregated files.
 We refer to emissions that are either calculated online or read into CMAQ from a file as emission "streams".